HaiDD-dev/Dual-Booting/README.md

     * Search for `Unikey` in the list and click **Add**.
     * You can now switch between English and Vietnamese (Unikey) using the hotkey (usually `Ctrl + Space`).

 Congratulations!
-You have successfully dual-booted Windows and Arch Linux with the Hyprland environment and Vietnamese input method.
+You have successfully dual-booted Windows and Arch Linux with the Hyprland environment and Vietnamese input method using GRUB.